 Typically when you get together with an extended family, it’s probably centered around a meal (think of Thanksgiving or Christmas).
 Then, during the rest of the week and month, you probably see a few other family members daily or multiple times per week.
 You are closer to some members than you are to others.

 This is what a missional community — at least for us — is meant to resemble.

 I’m not “against” institutional Church!

-That all being said, what strikes me is that when I explain this to people, or post something that refers to it on the internet, or I write on my blog, how often some people are quick to assume that I’m pro organic/house church/missional community because they think I’m against institutional or “structured” church.
+That all being said, what strikes me is that when I explain this to people or post something that refers to it on the internet, or I write on my blog, how often some people are quick to assume that I’m pro organic/house church/missional community because they think I’m against the institutional or “structured” church.

 Nothing could be further from the truth.
 My desire to function in this context is not reactionary to any negatives I’ve seen in ‘the system’.

-I’ve come to realize that when I say “organic” or “home” church, some people automatically assume I’m doing what I’m doing in response to being frustrated with institutional church, or that I’m in rebellion to former leaders of mine.
+I’ve come to realize that when I say “organic” or “home” church, some people automatically assume I’m doing what I’m doing in response to being frustrated with the institutional church, or that I’m in rebellion to former leaders of mine.

 Or that I don’t like church so I’ve started my own without being in submission to anybody, and meet in a home since we don’t have the resources to buy or rent a building.